Ari Lennox: Early life

-Courtney Shanade Salter was born on March 26, 1991, in Washington, D.C. to Gloria Salter and Shane Salter and spent her formative years in the DMV area.
-She attended Wilson High School and Duke Ellington School of the Arts.
+Courtney Salter was born on March 26, 1991, in Washington, D.C. to Gloria Salter and Shane Salter.
+She spent her formative years in the DMV area and attended Jackson-Reed High School and Duke Ellington School of the Arts.
 Her stage name was influenced by Mary Lennox, a character in the film adaptation of The Secret Garden (1993).

 Musical career

-2012–2017: Career beginnings and Pho EP
+2011–2017: Career Beginnings and Pho EP

 Ari Lennox began uploading her music on the internet in 2009.
 She released her debut mixtape, Five Finger Discount, and debut EP, Ariography, in 2013.
 In 2014, she independently released the single "Bound".
 On July 21, 2015, she was featured on Omen's album Elephant Eyes on the track "Sweat it Out".
-Later that year, her music was circulating around the Dreamville team, as J. Cole wanted her to work with him on some references for Rihanna.
+Later that year, her music began circulating the Dreamville Records team, as its founder J. Cole wanted her to work with him on references for Rihanna.
+She signed with the label in December 2015, and guest performed on their compilation album Revenge of the Dreamers II that same month—on the track "Backseat" with Cozz.

-On December 8, it was announced that she was signed to Dreamville Records.
-She made an appearance on the collaborative album Revenge of the Dreamers II, on the track "Backseat" with Cozz.
-On October 21, 2016, she released her debut EP titled Pho.
+On October 21, 2016, she released her debut extended play, Pho.
 Ari Lennox later appeared on J. Cole's song "Change", and performed as an opening act on the 4 Your Eyez Only Tour during 2017.